microsoft/vscode-wiki/Sanity-Check.md

 #### Steps

 1. Look up the build's commit id and replace `<commit>` with that value below.
-2. Check that the Remote Tunnels pre-release extension is installed on the Stable client, and that the Stable client is at the exact version (commit) that needs sanity checking.
-Since there is a limit to the number of tunnels that can be registered at once, unregister any unnecessary tunnels before and during this sanity test.
-3. Run the following commands one-by-one.
+2. Run the following commands one-by-one.
 They register the QEMU hardware emulator and start 5 Linux builds of the CLI:

 ```
 export COMMIT="<commit>" # Bash